Commencement

 Academic Procession

-The Medical Center mace, which symbolizes authority, was presented by the students and staff of the Milton Hershey School to the College of Medicine during the dedication and first commencement ceremonies in June 1971.
+The Medical Center Mace, a symbol of authority, was presented to the College of Medicine by the students and staff of the Milton Hershey School during the dedication and first commencement ceremonies in June 1971.
 The mace was handcrafted from a beam of a barn formerly located on the Medical Center campus.
-Leading the procession is the College of Medicine marshal, followed by assistant marshals, followed by master’s degree candidates, doctor of philosophy degree candidates, physician assistant degree candidates, doctor of medicine degree candidates, faculty and the platform party.
+The Marshal will carry the mace during the Academic Processional.

 Academic Dress